Reality is often stranger than fiction. The timeline of current events is like living in a disaster film?. What is the intelligent thing to do?

 Crisis and pandemic situations can also bring out the best parts of humanity.
 Be a conduit of kindness and compassion instead of fear.
 Others will see your example, and they will remember you were the one who gave up your eggs when your neighbor took them out of her cart.

 Practice self-care.
 Learn to manage your stress.
 Don’t allow yourself to live in a state of continual fear.
-One of the best ways to control stress is mindfulness meditation.
+One of the best ways to control pressure is mindfulness meditation.
 It only takes a few minutes to pause and regain emotional equilibrium.
 There are several other self-care ideas that you can use.
 The point is, take a proactive approach to manage stress.

 2. Speak Up, Do What is Right